linuxboot/heads-wiki/Development/Porting.md

   ```

 * But that means that ME will need to be neutered and flashed externally prior
   of flashing the BIOS region and IFD over unlocked IFD.
+Instructions for this
+  external flashing use case, freeing and modifying ifd to reduce ME size and
+  expend BIOS region in consequence of liberated space can be [found here](https://github.com/corna/me_cleaner/wiki/External-flashing#neutralize-and-shrink-intel-me-useful-only-for-coreboot)

 * Run `make BOARD=$BOARD_DIR` to setup the coreboot tree,
 using the new coreboot config file.
 This will create the output directory